 Impairment: the reduced ability of an individual to perform duties while acting in the scope of educational or research responsibilities for the UMSN, while on-call or while treating or offering treatment advice for patients or research participants.
-Examples of behaviors that suggest possible impairment include but are not limited to: loss of balance, stumbling, staggering, I e a n i n g on objects for support, red or glassy eyes, pupillary changes, unkempt appearance, and odor of alcohol, observed to be in possession of or using substances.
+Examples of behaviors that suggest possible impairment include but are not limited to: loss of balance, stumbling, staggering, leaning on objects for support, red or glassy eyes, pupillary changes, unkempt appearance, and odor of alcohol, observed to be in possession of or using substances.